xuboyue1999/RGBT-Tracking/GTOT-toolkit/readme.md

 ## File structrue
 GTOT-toolkit

-  ├─BBresults  :contains the txt format tracker results ├─ERRresults  :contains the mat format tracker results.
-This type of file can be directly read by Matlab.
-Some trackers only provide results in this format.
-You can use the toolbox and the text-type(.txt) results to generate results in the Matlab (.mat) format.
+  ├─BBresults  :contains the txt format tracker results

   ├─ERRresults  :contains the mat format tracker results.
 This type of file can be directly read by Matlab.
 Some trackers only provide results in this format.
-You can use the toolbox and the text-type(.txt) results to generate results in the Matlab (.mat) format.
+You can use the toolbox and the text-type(.txt) results to generate results in the Matlab (.mat) format

+  ├─sequencesAttr  :contains the attributes of sequences

 ## Quick Start
 ### Preparasion
 1. You need Matlab to run the toolkit

 2.Prepare your own tracking results and save them in the format "trackerName_sequenceName.txt", for example, ADRNet_BlackCar.txt.
 Additionally, ensure that you save them in the folder named after your tracker within the "BBresults" directory, for instance, ADRNet.

 BBresults
   ├─ADRNet
   │────ADRNet_BlackCar.txt
-  │────......
+  │──── ......
   │────ADRNet_tunnel.txt
-  │
-  |——......
+  ├─......

   ├─**YOURTRACKER**

   │────YOURTRACKER_BlackCar.txt

   │────......

   │────YOURTRACKER_tunnel.txt
   │